simon-staal/security_2022_labs/tutorial_3/notes.md

 Connection: close
 Content-Type: image/jpeg
 ```
-I resaved the data as a .jpeg
+I resaved the data as a .jpeg, but that didn't help